sonelrubin/dynamics-365-contact-center/contact-center/administer/copilot-enable-summary.md

    - **When a conversation ends**: Generates a summary when the conversation ends.
       - Select **Allow agents to create case with a button in the summary** to allow agents to see the **Create case** button in the conversation summary.
 A new case is created when the agent selects **Create case**.
    - **On demand, by selecting a button to summarize the conversation**: Generate a summary at any point in the conversation, whenever the agent selects the copilot **Summarize conversation** in the conversation panel.
-   - Select [**Manage format**](customize-copilot-conv-summary.md) to  the change the format in which the conversation summary is displayed to agents.

 ## Enable translation